NathanM0153/PySteamTimes/README.txt

 python exportHLTB.py

 OPTION 2:

+Windows:
+- Right-click on importSteam.py, click "Open with", then choose another app.
+- Navigate to your installation of Python, and check "Always use this app to open .py files"
+- By double clicking on any py file, it should automatically open and run the file on Command Prompt.

+Linux:
+- Right-click on the .py file and select "Properties".
+- In the "Open With" tab, select Python from the list of applications.
+- Click on "Set as default".

+This program will take several minutes to complete.

+After completing the steps specified by the program, double click on exportHLTB.py.

+OPTION 3:
 - Open IDLE, included with your installation of Python
 - Open importSteam.py under File
 - Run the script using Run -> Run Module